dejanstrbac/davidthinks.com/content/en/article/first_become_human_then_change_the_world.md

 The world will always need changes and people willing to conduct them.
 Future thinkerers are born every moment which will see the world differently than then previous.

 However, before getting carried away for such ludicrous and highly noble task, one must question self for the neccessary virtues.
 For whom shell the world change?
 Selfishly for own glory and well-being or for others for their chance to a slightly better world?

+[comment]: # (steve harisson: Changing the World Is the Only Fit Work for a Grown Man)